squidfunk/mkdocs-material/docs/reference/meta-tags.md

 ```

 This will set the `title` tag inside the document `head` for the current page
 to the provided value.
-It will also override the default behavior of Material
-for MkDocs which appends the site title using a dash as a separator to the page
+Note that the site title is appended using a dash as a
-title.
+separator, which is the default behavior.

   [5]: #metadata